Can you think of the last time you initiated conversation at a party or asked an acquaintance to go out for coffee?

 31. Introduce People to Each Other

-Part of becoming more social is helping other people feel comfortable as well.
+Part of becoming more friendly and open is helping other people feel comfortable as well.
 Spread the love by making an effort to introduce other people to each other.

 32. Practice Your Smile